-This southwestern turkey rice casserole is a fantastic mix of spices, vegetables and lean protein.
+This southwestern ground turkey casserole recipe is a fantastic mix of spices, vegetables and lean protein.
 It all comes together in about 30 minutes for a healthy dinner.

 The beauty of these turkey rice casserole recipes is that they all follow the same blueprint, making it very easy to vary the flavors depending on what's available in your kitchen.
 Start by cooking the ground turkey with some chopped onion, add herbs/spices and garlic, then mix in the veggies, a sauce of some sort to stop the casserole from drying out and any other extras that strike your fancy.